Close

 4. Work Visa (H1B, L1, O1) Processing Time

-For work visas such as the H1B, L1, or O1, processing times can be longer, ranging from 3 to 6 weeks or more.
+For work visas such as the H1B, L1, or O1, standard processing times can range from 3 to 6 months or more, depending on whether the beneficiary is inside or outside the United States and the specific service center handling the case.

-• Premium Processing: For certain work visas (e.g., H1B), applicants can opt for premium processing, which speeds up the process to 15 calendar days for an additional fee.
+• Premium processing for L-1 visas offers expedited review and takes 15 business days for L-1A, L-1B, or blanket L-1 visa petitions.
+Premium processing costs 2,805 USD.
+For certain work visas including H1B, applicants can opt for premium processing, which speeds up the process to 15 calendar days for an additional fee.